As someone who has a crafting membership that focuses on punch needle, I know that punch needle can be a steep learning curve.

-And another tip: if you’ve been practicing stitches on an area of cloth, it’s probably easier for you to move to a fresh area that hasn’t been punched on yet, and continue learning there.
+And another tip: if you’ve been practising stitches on an area of cloth, it’s probably easier for you to move to a fresh area that hasn’t been punched on yet, and continue learning there.

 4. Are you punching down fully and with enough oomph?

-Another thing to keep in mind is to make sure you are punching down into the foundation fabric with good pressure, and right to the full extent of the punch needle tip.
+Another thing to keep in mind is to make sure you are punching down into the foundation fabric with good pressure and right to the full extent of the punch needle tip.

 By that, I mean punch down firmly as far as the punch needle will allow (until the tip is fully buried in the fabric).

 This is not the time to be delicate!
 Make sure you’ve got plenty of space behind your hoop, then concentrate on pushing the punch needle right down into the fabric each time, with plenty of pressure.
 Don’t be shy, this is super therapeutic, and your fabric can definitely handle it!

 NOTE: Don’t be concerned if the punch needle looks like it is making a big hole in the Monk's Cloth each time you punch down, this is supposed to happen and you're not actually making holes!
 The brilliant thing about punch needle fabrics like Monk’s Cloth is that the threads in the weave are designed to make way for your punch needle to push through.

 Afterward, the fabric closes up behind them.
 This will hug your stitches and hold them in place.